ClusterHQ/flocker/docs/architecture.rst

 Snapshot Replication
 ====================

-For failover to the slave host to be possible, the slave host must have a copy of the user system's filesystem.
+For failover to the slave host to be possible, the slave host must have a copy of the user filesystem.
 The slave host is continuously provided with an up-to-date copy of the filesystem by the master host.
 This is accomplished by repeatedly copying snapshots from the master host to the slave host.